-In this episode with Jenna, we go a little bit more towards the personal aspect and more towards her experience with body acceptance and with going through the different stages of her body and what it's looked like and what that thought process has been.
-And my hope for you as you listen to this episode and as you listen to Jenna and what she shares about her journey, that you're able to take some of the things that she says and actually put them into action in your own life.
-I truly believe that as you listen to this episode, there will be something in here that will speak to you on some level.
-And I really encourage you to take action on whatever that is that speaks to you.
+In today's episode, we go a little bit more toward the personal experience of body acceptance.
+And my hope for you as you listen to this episode about Jenna and her journey, is that you're able to take some of the things that she says and actually put them into action in your own life.
+I truly believe there will be something that'll speak to you on some level, and I encourage you to take action on whatever that is that speaks to you.

 You're listening to Biceps after Babies radio episode number 91.
 Hello and welcome to Biceps after Babies radio.
 A podcast for ladies who know that fitness is about so much more than pounds lost or PRs.
 It's about feeling confident in your skin and empowered in your life.
 I'm your host, Amber Brueseke, a registered nurse, personal trainer, online fitness coach, wife, and mom of four.
 My guests and I will excite and motivate you to take action in your own personal fitness as we talk about nutrition, exercise, mindset, personal development, and executing life with conscious intention.
 If your goal is to look, feel, and be strong and experience transformation from the inside out, you, my friend are in the right place.
 Thank you for tuning in, now let’s jump into today’s episode.